-Before seeing the actual fix, it is good to know the reason why we get this kind of error when connecting to the RDP connection.
+Before knowing the actual fix, it is good to know the reason why you get this kind of message when connecting to the RDP connection.

-Generally, in my case, I’m using the old version of the Windows operating system on my VPS.
-When I connect to my VPS from my personal computer which is on Windows 10 Pro, we naturally see this error and is related to data security.
+Generally, in my case, I am using the older version of the Windows operating system on my VPS.
+When I connect to my VPS from my personal computer which is on Windows 10 Pro, we commonly see this error and is related to data security.
 The authentication error is because of the operating system compatibility/support.
 When the destination computer you are connecting to is up-to-date, then you never see this encryption error.

-So, now we’re are bypassing this restriction by enabling few settings or you can update the client PC to latest version of Windows.
-This is really simple to do.
-Let’s patch it up!
+So, now we are bypassing this restriction by enabling few settings or you can patch up the client PC to the latest version of Windows.
+This is simple to do.
+Here is the work around!

-1 Step: Use Windows or Cortana search to find Group Policy Editor.
+1 Step: Use Windows or Cortana search to find Group Policy Editor (gpedit.msc).

 2 Step: Once you have the editor, expand ‘Administrative Templates’ then ‘System’ and here choose ‘Credentials Delegation.’